mingfang/terraform-provider-k8s/site/k8s_apiextensions_k8s_io_v1beta1_custom_resource_definition/README.md

 ######  TypeString

 Singular is the singular name of the resource.
 It must be all lowercase  Defaults to lowercased <kind>
+#### preserve_unknown_fields

+######  TypeString

+preserveUnknownFields disables pruning of object fields which are not specified in the OpenAPI schema. apiVersion, kind, metadata and known fields inside metadata are always preserved.
+Defaults to true in v1beta and will default to false in v1.
 #### scope

 ###### Required •  TypeString